SciCatProject/scitacean/docs/developer/coding-conventions.rst

   But a colon is required as in the example above in order to produce proper formatting.

-  For multiple return values, to produce proper formatting, both name and type must by given even though the latter repeats the type annotation:
+  For multiple return values, to produce proper formatting, both name and type must be given even though the latter repeats the type annotation:

   .. code-block:: python